pavlenex/btcpayserver/README.md

 If you have trouble using BTCPay, consider joining [communities listed on the official website](https://btcpayserver.org/#communityCTA) to get help from the BTCPay community members.
 Only file [Github issue](https://github.com/btcpayserver/btcpayserver/issues) for technical issues you can't resolve through other channels or feature requests you've validated with other members of the community.

 The main community chat is located on [Mattermost](https://chat.btcpayserver.org/).

-## 🤝 Contributing

-BTCPay Server is built and maintained entirely by volunteer contributors around the internet.
-We welcome and appreciate new contributions.

-If you're a developer looking to help, but you're not sure where to begin, check the [good first issue label](https://github.com/btcpayserver/btcpayserver/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), which contains small pieces of work that have been specifically flagged as being friendly to new contributors.

-Contributors looking to do something a bit more challenging, before opening a pull request, please join [our community chat](https://chat.btcpayserver.org/) or [start a GitHub discussion](https://github.com/btcpayserver/btcpayserver/discussions) to get early feedback, discuss best ways to tackle the problem and ensure there is no work duplication.

-There are many other ways to get involved with the project.
-Check our [contribution guidelines](https://docs.btcpayserver.org/Contribute/).
-To get the big-picture of the project development, visit our [evolving roadmap](https://github.com/orgs/btcpayserver/projects/9).
-We organize different types of community calls several times a month.
-[Subscribe to our calendar](https://github.com/btcpayserver/organization#calendar) and feel free to join our calls to discuss development, design, documentation and more.

 ## 🧑‍💻 Developing